jqi-dev/gsap-starter/README.md

 # gsap-starter
-Starter files and utilities for GSAP
+# Starter files and utilities for GSAP

+Clone or download the files to have a basic setup for beginning GSAP animation projects.